-Net Changes in Fund Balance - Governmental Fund \$ 137,567 Amounts reported for governmental activities in the Statement of Activities are different because: The governmental fund reports capital outlay as expenditures.
+Net Changes in Fund Balance - Governmental Fund \$ 439,804 Amounts reported for governmental activities in the Statement of Activities are different because: The governmental fund reports capital outlay as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
 This is the amount by which depreciation exceeded capital outlay in the current period.
-(29,632) In the Statement of Activities, the change in net pension and OPEB liabilities, deferred outflows of resources, and deferred inflows of resources are reported, while the changes in these accounts are not reported in the governmental funds.
+(85,204) The governmental funds report only the disposal of assets to the extent proceeds are received from the sale.
+In the Statement of Activities, a gain or loss is reported for each disposal.
+This is the book value of the disposed assets.
+(2,337) In the Statement of Activities, the change in net pension and OPEB liabilities, deferred outflows of resources, and deferred inflows of resources are reported, while the changes in these accounts are not reported in the governmental funds.
 This is the net change in these accounts.
-(124,679) The difference in intergovernmental revenue is attributable to the long-term economic resources focus of governmental activities versus the current financial resources focus of governmental funds.
-(22,000) In the Statement of Activities, vacation leave is measured by the amount earned during the year.
+(219,039) The Statement of Activities reports donated assets as revenues not included in the government fund, 1,025 In the Statement of Activities, vacation leave is measured by the amount earned during the year.
 In the governmental fund, however, expenditures for this item are measured by the amount actually paid.
-(944) Changes in Net Position of Governmental Activities \$ (39,688)
+9,368 Changes in Net Position of Governmental Activities \$ 143,617

-CITY OF HARDINSBURG, KENTUCKY STATEMENT OF NET POSITION - PROPRIETARY FUNDS JUNE 30, 2020
+CITY OF HARDINSBURG, KENTUCKY STATEMENT OF NET POSITION - PROPRIETARY FUNDS JUNE 30, 2021